SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Bleeding Disorders I-IV Overview, 1 and 2dary hemostasis_Squires.md

 	- why is it so different? - pathophys -
 		- spontaneous development of autoantibody to platelet glycoproteins like - **GPIIb/IIIa fibrinogen receptor complex** and **GPIb/IX vWF receptor**
 			- know these receptors
+			- binding site for fibrinogen + vWF on the surface of platelets, involved in platelet aggregation + endothelial adherence.
+			- this means **IgG against these receptors, whereas Glanzmann thrombasthenia is instead a deficiency in platelet gpIIb/IIIa**
 		- macrophages will take up these antibodies attached and then take them outta circulation. but not all pts with itp actually demonstrate these
 	- dx - elimination - isolated thrombocytopenia and elimination of other decreased counts
 		- **it presents with ppl with dx of CLL** = chronic lymphocytic leukemia